MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-api/includes/2-exercise-get-started.md

-In this exercise, you'll create an Azure Static Web Apps instance including a GitHub Action that will automatically build and publish your application.
+In this exercise, you'll create an Azure Static Web Apps instance including a GitHub Action that automatically builds and publishes your application.

 This tutorial uses the Azure sandbox to provide you with a free, temporary Azure subscription you can use to complete the exercise.
 Before proceeding, make sure you have activated the sandbox at the top of this page.